AltruismeEfficaceQuebec/lean-site-template/content/organizations.en.md

 __**[FHI](http://www.fhi.ox.ac.uk/research/research-areas/)**__: The Future of Humanity Institute (FHI) is a research center at Oxford that is a leading producer of research on existential risk.
 FHI’s main areas of research are global catastrophic risk, applied epistemology, human enhancement, and future technologies.

 __**[GiveWell](http://www.givewell.org/about)**__: GiveWell is a non-profit that evaluates charities in order to find outstanding giving opportunities.
 In particular, GiveWell seesk out charities who provide strong evidence of impact-per-dollar and room for more funding, and who can demonstrate trustworthiness and transparency.
 GiveWell recommends just a few charities at a time and these recommendations inform the donations of many effective altruists.

-__**[GWWC](http://www.givingwhatwecan.org/about-us)**__: Giving What We Can (GWWC) is an international society dedicated to eradicating extreme poverty.
-GWWC recommends cost-effective charities and encourages individuals to sign its pledge, which represents a commitment to donate a fraction of one’s income to effective charities.

 __**[MIRI](http://intelligence.org/research/)**__: The Machine Intelligence Research Institute (MIRI) is an non-profit whose mission is to “ensure that the creation of smarter-than-human intelligence has a positive impact.”
 MIRI’s main activity is to conduct research on a topics such as: How can a machine reason coherently about its own behavior?
 What is a better formalization for decision-making under uncertainty?
 How can we specify an AI’s goals to ensure that it matches our intentions, even as the AI modifies itself?
 What AI-related interventions are the most beneficial?